fzipp/ivy-prompt/README.md

 # ivy-prompt

-A line editor interface wrapper for Rob Pike's [Ivy](https://robpike.io/ivy), an [APL](https://tryapl.org/)-like big number calculator.
-It provides a [Readline](https://tiswww.case.edu/php/chet/readline/rltop.html)-style input prompt with an input history and tab-completion.
+A line editor interface wrapper for Rob Pike's [Ivy](https://robpike.io/ivy), an interpreter for an [APL](https://tryapl.org/)-like language.
+It provides a
+[Readline](https://tiswww.case.edu/php/chet/readline/rltop.html)-style input
+prompt with input history and tab-completion.

-The original `ivy` command interacts with the world via _standard input/output_, which integrates well with a Unix or
+The original `ivy` command interacts with the world via _standard input/output_, integrating well with a Unix or
 [Plan 9](https://p9f.org) environment or a text editor like [Acme](https://research.swtch.com/acme).
-However, if you prefer or are used to a mode of interaction more akin to Bash, Haskell's GHCi or Python's REPL with an interactive line editor, then this project is for you.
+However, if you prefer or are used to a mode of interaction more akin to Bash, Haskell's GHCi, or Python's REPL with an interactive line editor, then this project is for you.

-Even though Ivy is described by its author as "a plaything" it should not be underestimated.
+Although Ivy is described by its creator as "a plaything," it should not be underestimated.
-[Watch Russ Cox' videos](https://www.youtube.com/playlist?list=PLrwpzH1_9ufMLOB6BAdzO08Qx-9jHGfGg) of solutions for [Advent of Code 2021](https://adventofcode.com/2021) using Ivy for a demonstration of its capabilities, or take the built-in tour with the `)demo` command.
+[Watch Russ Cox' videos](https://www.youtube.com/playlist?list=PLrwpzH1_9ufMLOB6BAdzO08Qx-9jHGfGg) of solutions for [Advent of Code 2021](https://adventofcode.com/2021) using Ivy for a demonstration of its capabilities or take the built-in tour with the `)demo` command.

 ## Installation

-Install Ivy itself, if you haven't already done so:
+First install Ivy itself, if you haven't already done so:

 ```
 go install robpike.io/ivy@latest